Malagasy giant chameleon: Diet

-The diet of F. oustaleti includes invertebrates such as large insects as well as some vertebrates such as small birds and reptiles.
+The diet of Furcifer oustaleti includes invertebrates such as large insects as well as some vertebrates such as small birds and reptiles.
 This is also one of several chameleon species that are known to consume fruit.
 F. oustaleti is known to regularly consume the fruit of Grangeria porosa, Chassalia princei, and Malleastrum gracile, and will do so even during the wet season, suggesting that fruit is not consumed just to obtain water.
-Typically, prey is acquired with a long, muscular tongue, while fruit is seized directly with the jaws, but occasional exceptions to this rule have been recorded.
-In one unusual case however, this species was recorded grasping fruit bearing twigs with the zygodactyl feet and bringing them closer for consumption.
+Typically, prey is acquired with the long, muscular tongue, while fruit is seized directly with the jaws, but occasional exceptions to this rule have been recorded.
+In one unusual case, this species was recorded grasping fruit bearing twigs with the zygodactyl feet and bringing them closer for consumption.
 Amongst reptiles, this level of food manipulation with the forelimbs is otherwise only documented in some species of monitor lizards and Chamaeleo namaquensis.
 The latter is also known to feed on plants.